monarco/monarco-hat-documentation/Monarco_HAT_SPI_Protocol.md

 Primary data communication interface of Monarco HAT is an SPI (Serial Peripheral Interface).
 Monarco HAT act as an *SPI Slave*, host device (Raspbery Pi) act as an *SPI Master*.

 SPI communication is organized into data transfers.
-Each data transfer is initiated by Master which send N bytes to Slave, and simultaneously Master receive N bytes from Slave.
+Each data transfer is initiated by *SPI Master* which send N bytes to *SPI Slave*, and simultaneously *SPI Master* receive N bytes from *SPI Slave*.

 ## Data transfer basic principles

 For such realtime input/output device like the Monarco HAT, it is common to define two classes of data communication:

-* **Proces (cyclic) data channel - PDC:** contains input/output values - like current state of digital and analog inputs, input-based counters, anddemanded state of digital and analog outpus.
+* **Proces (cyclic) data channel - PDC:** contains input/output values - like current state of digital and analog inputs, input-based counters, and demanded state of digital and analog outpus.
 These values are required to be continuously refreshed by *SPI Master*, usually synchronously with each execution period of upper level control algorithm (e.g. task in realtime control system software).
 * **Service (acyclic) data channel - SDC:** is used for configuration and diagnostics values - like RS-485 baudrate and mode, analog inputs type and range, input/output technology functions configuration, firmware version information, and various diagnostics counters.
 These values do not have to be read or written all the time or with each data transfer.
 So they can be communicated asynchronously using shared low bandwidth channel.

 For ease of implementation of both *SPI Master* and *SPI Slave*, only two types of SPI transfer with predefined length are defined.
 The high level transfer structure is the same for both communication directions: